vedderb/vesc_pkg/UnleashedCreativityLights/README.md

   - Brake and highbeam support
 - Optimized for minimal CAN traffic during normal operation.

-## What's Changed Since 2026.04
+## What's Changed Since 2026.041
+- Release `V2026.042`.
-- Target CAN-ID selectors no longer get overwritten by live status while edits are pending `Save Config`.
+- Retains the target CAN-ID selector stability fix while edits are pending `Save Config`.
-- Added a diagnostics status line to clearly show when target CAN-ID edits are unsaved.
+- Retains the diagnostics status line that makes unsaved target CAN-ID edits obvious to the user.

 ## Acknowledgements
 Thanks to the original Float Accessories codebase by Relys:

 - https://github.com/Relys/vesc_pkg/tree/float-accessories

+## Trademark Notice
+VESC is a registered trademark of Benjamin Vedder.
+Unleashed Creativity hardware is sold for use with VESC(R) software and VESC Tool.
+No affiliation with or endorsement by Benjamin Vedder or the VESC Project is claimed.

 ## Build
 Run: